Emman-B/emman-b.github.io/index.md

 <br>

 * **stage_fright** (Github: <https://github.com/jnkrupp/stage-fright>) (Devpost: <https://devpost.com/software/stage_fright>)
-  * Technologies Used: Unity, Git
+  * Technologies Used: Unity, Git, Flask, IBM Watson
-  * Languages Used: C#
+  * Languages Used: C#, Python
 > This was an entry in the CruzHacks 2019 Hackathon where we devloped an app to help with alleviating stage fright during public speaking.
 My role with this project was developing the VR space to simulate speaking in front of a live audience.
 This entry won a few of the awards in the hackathon ("Tech Cares" and "UCSC Arts").

 <br>